bdwilson/security-guidance/SecurityChecklist.md

 ## Travel to High Risk Countries
 If you're traveling for business to a high-risk country, it is advised you do not take your primary machine or primary phone device with you.
-Removing sensitive data from a system before travel is advised.
+Purchasing a device specific to travel that doesn't hold any sensitive data is recommended.
+If you have to take your primary device, remove any sensitive data from it prior to travel, and consider re-installing your system after the trip.
-Re-installing your system after a trip, or using a device as mentioned above like a Chromebook or iPad - which limits many attack vectors, compared to a typical laptop.
+Another option would be to use [a device as mentioned above like a Chromebook or iPad](#consider-using-a-chromebook-or-ipad) which limits many attack vectors, compared to a typical laptop.

 # More Information
 The information above is general guidance that will dramatically reduce